camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 To use Play, open a BPMN diagram and click the **Play** mode.
 Read the [limitations and availability section](#limitations-and-availability) if you don't see it.

-You will access to a Play environment that will utilize your selected development cluster in SaaS or the specified cluster in a Self-Managed setup.
+You will access a Play environment that will utilize your selected development cluster in SaaS or the specified cluster in a Self-Managed setup.

 The current version of the active process and all its dependencies, like called processes or DMN files, are automatically deployed to the Play environment.
 An error or warning is raised if a file fails to deploy, is missing, or a Connector secret isn’t filled out.